 Min.
 Salary: $12.5163 per hour

-Applicants must meet or exceed these qualifications : The formal education equivalent of a high school diploma; plus three years of experience in cultural arts, history, education, anthropology or a related area.
+Applicants must meet or exceed these qualifications: The formal education equivalent of a high school diploma plus two years of experience in history, education, anthropology, or a related area.

 EOE/AA/ADA.
 Minorities and women encouraged to apply.